-THE ALLEGATION OF MATERIAL INJURY AND/OR THREAT OF MATERIAL INJURY
+THE ALLEGATION OF MATERIAL INJURY

-The Applicant alleges and submitted sufficient evidence to show that there is price undercutting and that the imports in question are depressing and suppressing its selling prices.
-The Applicant's information indicated a decline in profit margins, market share and capacity utilisation.
-It also indicated an increase in inventories and further indicated that there is a negative effect on cash flow, return on investment, growth, the ability to raise capital and employment.
+The Applicant alleges and submitted sufficient evidence to show that the imports in question are depressing and suppressing its selling prices.
+The Applicants information indicated a decline profit margins, market share and capacity utilisation.
+It further indicated that there is a negative effect on cash flow, return on investment, growth and the ability to raise capital.
 It was also evident that the decrease in market share has been at the expense of a corresponding increase in the market share of the allegedly dumped goods.

-The Applicant also alleges and submitted sufficient evidence to show that there was a significant increase of the dumped imports, that the exporter has a freely disposable capacity and that the exporter holds large amounts of stock.
+The Applicant also alleges and submitted sufficient evidence to show that there was a significant increase of the dumped imports.

-On this basis the Commission found that there was prima facie proof of material injury, threat of material injury and causal link.
+On this basis the Commission found that there was prima facie proof of material injury and causal link.